9 Ways to Tame Your (Solo) Hiking Fears: A Guide for Women

 - Make sure your phone is always charged.
 Take a power bank with you to ensure you don’t run out of juice.
 Even if the reception is weak, the emergency number (112) works.
 If you go into a bit more remote areas, you might want to invest in a personal locator beacons or satellite messenger to calm your (or your family’s) nerves.

-Tame Your Fear Tip #5: Avoiding Getting Lost and Finding Your Way
+Tame Your Fear Tip #5: Avoiding Getting Lost and Finding Your Way (When You Did)

 And we are back to the most important thing: research.
 Never go on a trail you know nothing about hoping the marking is clear and that would be enough.
 Have a paper map and an app on your phone for GPS location (there is a number of good apps, I like ViewRanger).
 Have a compass with you and learn how to use it.